ujszaszik/favorite-quotes/README.md

 Kotlin Plugin version: 1.6.10

-The project is avalailable view Firebase App Distribution, if you want to add an e-mail, please contact me.
+The project is avalailable via Firebase App Distribution, if you want to add an e-mail, please contact me.